Oldsmobile Aurora

 The Oldsmobile Aurora is a luxury sedan, manufactured and marketed by General Motors from 1994 until 2003 over two generations — sharing platforms with Buick Riviera and using the Cadillac-derived G platform.
-At the time of production, the Aurora was the flagship vehicle in the Oldsmobile lineup.
-It originated as the 1989 Oldsmobile tube car concept.
+At the time of production, the Aurora was the flagship vehicle in the Oldsmobile lineup, having originated from the 1989 Oldsmobile tube concept.

 The Aurora replaced the Toronado coupe and eventually the Oldsmobile 98, LSS and Regency in the Oldsmobile range — using V8 and V6 engines.
 It was equipped with a four-speed automatic transmission.